Vietnam women's national futsal team: History

-They will attempt to qualify for the 2025 FIFA Futsal Women's World Cup.
+After they qualified for the 2025 AFC Women's Futsal Asian Cup by topping the group table from Group D, Vietnam topped the group table by winning against Hong Kong, Philippines and drew Iran, thus advancing to the quarter-finals.
+However, Vietnam lost 0–2 against Japan, thus failing to qualify for the 2025 FIFA Futsal Women's World Cup.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.